-- Incorporated as a non-profit organization with or without charitable status.
-Unincorporated community groups must apply under the sponsorship of a registered charity that meets all eligibility criteria. - Governed by a volunteer board of directors that is democratically elected and active.
+- Incorporated as a non-profit organization. - Registered as a charity under Canada's Income Tax Act. - Governed by a volunteer board of directors that is democratically elected and active.
 The board must include at least three members who are not related by blood or marriage. - Operate in accordance with the Ontario Human Rights Code. - Be compliant with all applicable rules, regulations, and laws of the Government of Canada and the Province of Ontario, including those that apply to the regulation of non-profit corporations and registered charities.